 Status: All Planning Department grading and building inspectors were trained on erosion and sediment control as well as all plan reviewers.
-In addition, several staff members from the Department of Public Works and the Redevelopment Agency were trained as well.
 The training focused on:

-- The background and genesis of the NPDES requirements - Why erosion and sediment control is important - Requirements of the County's Stormwater Permit - Examples of the Stormwater Permit implementation program - Photos and a discussion of good and bad erosion and sediment control measures - Construction waste control - Other training and certifications available - Discussion, questions and answers
+- The background and genesis of the NPDES requirements. - Why erosion and sediment control is important. - Requirements of the County's Stormwater Permit. - Examples of the Stormwater Permit implementation program. - Photos and a discussion of good and bad erosion and sediment control measures. - Construction waste control. - Other training and certifications available. - Discussion, questions and answers.